akruszewski/gibl/manuscript/chapter4.md

      (close-output-port out))))
 ```

-I> ### Definition 1
-I>
-I> A thread is a sequence of instructions that can execute in parallel.

-A few words on the newly used procedures:

-1. `tcp-addresses` - returns an IP address and a port number, given an input port
+We use a new procedure `tcp-addresses` that returns an IP address and a port number, given an input port.
-1. `thread` - We will have one handler/thread per peer, so that when we are serving one peer we don't block the serving of other peers

-TODO: Talk a little bit about dead lock, and Racket set operations being atomic

-#### 4.2.1.4.
+#### 4.2.1.3.
 Server implementation

 Now we have these two generic procedures for server: `accept-and-handle` and `serve`.